Thirteen Years' War (1454–1466): Second phase

 The Teutonic Knights began to have serious financial problems.
 Every year they received less money from the Holy Roman Empire.
 Their mercenaries, the core of the Teutonic army, were not paid and refused to make any serious offensives.
 At the same time the armies of Poland and the Prussian Confederation (mainly Danzig) were continuing their offensive.

 Dunin continued on the offensive, capturing more and more castles.
 Masovians, enraged by Teutonic raids, organised a levée en masse and captured the castle of Soldau (Działdowo), but again the king had to leave Poland for Lithuania, and financial problems stopped further advances.
-This caused another round of negotiations in 1465, which were again unsuccessful.
+This caused another round of negotiations between representatives of the Prussian estates, Poland and the Teutonic Order in 1465, which were again unsuccessful.

 In 1466 the Prince-Bishop of Warmia, Paul von Legensdorf, decided to join the Polish forces and declare war on the Teutonic Knights.
 Polish forces under Dunin were finally also able to capture Konitz on 28 September 1466.

 The Second Peace of Thorn of 1466 (German: Zweiter Friede von Thorn; Polish: Drugi Pokój Toruński) was a peace treaty signed in the Hanseatic city of Thorn (Toruń) on 19 October 1466 between the Polish king Casimir IV Jagiellon and the Teutonic Knights.

 The Polish successes caused the exhausted Teutonic Order to seek new negotiations, which were well documented by the chronicler Jan Długosz.
 The new mediator was Pope Paul II.
 With help from the papal legate, Rudolf of Rüdesheim, the Second Peace of Thorn was signed on 10 October 1466.
 Western Prussia became an autonomous Polish province, later known as Royal Prussia; the Bishopric of Warmia also came under the crown of Poland.
 Eastern Prussia remained under the control of the Teutonic Knights, although it became a vassal of the Polish king.
 The Grand Master received the title of Senator of the Polish kingdom.
 The treaty was signed by the papal legate.
 "Both sides agreed, that although the Pope's approval was not necessary, they would ask him to confirm the treaty so as to ensure it".
 The treaty was later disputed by Pope Paul II and Emperor Frederick III.